kt3k/packup/docs/getting-started/cli-command.md

 Options:
   --dist-dir <dir>                Output directory to write to when unspecified by targets -s, --static-dir <dir>          The directory for static files.
 The files here are copied to dist as is.
+  --static-dist-prefix <prefix>   The prefix for static files in the destination.
   --public-url <prefix>           The path prefix for urls.
 Default is ".".
   -L, --log-level <level>         Set the log level (choices: "none", "error", "warn", "info", "verbose") -h, --help                      Display help for command